CSCfi/pebbles/doc/source/README_docker_driver.rst

     PLUGIN_WHITELIST: DockerDriver
     DD_SHUTDOWN_MODE: False

-Once you enable the driver, you can take a look at the tmux status window mentioned in how_to_install_on_cpouta.md, window number 2 (CTRL-b 2) how the provisioning of notebook hosts in the pool is coming along.
+Once you enable the driver, you can take a look at the tmux status window mentioned in `administrative tasks documentation <http://cscfi.github.io/pebbles/how_to_install_on_cpouta.html#part-5-administrative-tasks-and-troubleshootinghow_to_install_on_cpouta.md>`_, window number 2 (CTRL-b 2) how the provisioning of notebook hosts in the pool is coming along.

 There is a PREFIX setting that sets the prefix to use when generating pool